What Is Menopause?

 Decreased estrogen production can make the brain think the body is hot.
 It then triggers it to cool off by dilating blood vessels and sweating

-Loss of estrogen during menopause can increase inflammation in the body and cause muscle and joint aches
+Loss of estrogen during menopause can increase inflammation in the body and cause muscle aches

 Weight Gain